INTERIM University Policy 340: Required Reporting of Sexual Misconduct

 Not all employees are designated as Reporting Employees.
-The Title IX Coordinator, working with the Office of Human Resources, identifies Reporting Employees in the Reporting Employees list.
+The Title IX Coordinator, working with the Office of Human Resources, identifies Reporting Employees.
 The specific procedures governing the identification of Reporting Employees are provided in USU Procedures 340: Required Reporting of Sexual Misconduct.
-Reporting Employees include those employees who have the authority to institute corrective measures concerning allegations of Sexual Misconduct, including but not limited to, Campus Security Authorities, Supervisors, resident assistants, faculty, and other similar individuals.
-Employees with an ongoing nine-month contract are considered Reporting Employees for twelve months.
+Reporting Employees include, but are not limited to, those employees who have the authority to institute corrective measures concerning allegations of Sexual Misconduct, such as, Campus Security Authorities, University Police, Supervisors, faculty, campus administrators, employees in the Athletic department, resident assistants, and other similar individuals.
+Employees with an ongoing ninemonth contract are considered Reporting Employees for a full twelve months.

 2.1.1 Reporting Employee Obligations